Steward

 Group by asset and category.

-Keep vendor totals visible.
+Keep vendor totals easy to find.

-Preserve source invoices for each amount.
+Preserve attached invoices for each amount.

 Steward spend views are operational and should be reconciled with accounting records where financial precision matters.